alexgdmx/OCP-manual-sts/README.md

 ## By: Alejandro Guadarrama Dominguez

 You can associate an IAM role with an OpenShift service account.
 This OpenShift service account can then be used to run a pod providing AWS permissions to the containers.
-With this feature pods on OpenShift can call AWS APIs.
+With this feature, pods on OpenShift can call AWS APIs.

 Pod applications must sign their AWS API requests with AWS Security Token Service (AWS STS) as a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM).
 This feature provides a strategy for managing credentials for your applications.
 The applications in the pod’s containers can then use an AWS SDK or the AWS CLI to make API requests to authorized AWS services.

 The IAM roles for service accounts feature provides the following benefits:

 * **Least privilege** — By using the IAM roles for service accounts feature, you no longer need to provide extended permissions to the node IAM role so that pods on that node can call AWS APIs.
 You can scope IAM permissions to a service account, and only pods that use that service account have access to those permissions.
 * **Credential isolation** — A container can only retrieve credentials for the IAM role that is associated with the OpenShift service account and namespace to which it belongs.
 A container never has access to credentials that are intended for another container that belongs to another pod or namespace.
 * **Auditability** — Access and event logging is available through AWS CloudTrail to help ensure retrospective auditing.

-To enable the use of IAM Roles for OpenShift service accounts you should configure an AWS cluster in manual mode to use Amazon Web Services Secure Token Service (AWS STS).
+To enable the use of IAM Roles for OpenShift service accounts, you should configure an AWS cluster in manual mode to use Amazon Web Services Secure Token Service (AWS STS).
 With this configuration, the CCO uses temporary credentials for different components.

 ![alt_text](images/image1.png "image_tooltip")

-To deploy a cluster with CCO in manual mode with STS you can check the documentation [https://docs.openshift.com/container-platform/4.8/authentication/managing_cloud_provider_credentials/cco-mode-sts.html](https://docs.openshift.com/container-platform/4.8/authentication/managing_cloud_provider_credentials/cco-mode-sts.html).
-This blog doesn’t show how to do that.
+TTo deploy a cluster with CCO in manual mode with STS, you can check the documentation https://docs.openshift.com/container-platform/4.8/authentication/managing_cloud_provider_credentials/cco-mode-sts.html.
+This blog does not show how to do that.
 We will focus on how to use the feature to run pods with temporary, limited-privilege credentials provided by AWS STS.